Modeling Insect Growth with While Loops: A Complete Guide

 Why Use While Loops Specifically?

 You might wonder why not use a for loop instead?
-Here's the difference: while loops excel when you don't know exactly how many iterations you'll need.
+On the flip side, here's the difference: while loops excel when you don't know exactly how many iterations you'll need.
 With insect populations, you're often asking "how long until we reach carrying capacity?" rather than "do this exactly 100 times.

-The while loop keeps running as long as your conditions are met — whether that's population staying below a threshold, time remaining under a limit, or resources not being depleted It's one of those things that adds up..
+The while loop keeps running as long as your conditions are met — whether that's population staying below a threshold, time remaining under a limit, or resources not being depleted Worth keeping that in mind..

 Why This Matters in Real Applications